aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/100-cdk-init.md

 $ cdk synth
 ```

-You can now begin exploring the source code, contained in the hello directory.
+You can now begin exploring the source code, contained in the cdk-workshop directory.
 There is also a very trivial test included that can be run like this:

 ```